Infinite Random Power Towers: Introduction and Main Result

-Surprisingly, the particulars of the distribution of $A_1$ are almost completely irrelevant except for the bounds of its support.
-The other properties of $A_1$ only matter when $a=1$ and $b>e^{\frac1e}$, and then just barely.
-Since the function $x \rightarrow \log^\star(\frac1{1-x})$ is bounded except in neighborhoods of $1$, the conditions on its expectation being finite or infinite depend only on the distribution of $A_1$ in a neighborhood of $1$.
+Surprisingly, unless $a=1$, the particulars of the distribution of $A_1$ are completely irrelevant except for the bounds of its support.
 One can also see immediately that this is a much more powerful result than the ``contracting on average" condition from the introduction; indeed $T_n$ converges almost surely when $a=0$ and $b<e^{-e}$, but $x\to (A_n)^x$ is never a contraction.